 What if someone sees my rates and can’t afford me?

 Then you’ve both just saved time not having a wasted, potentially awkward sales conversation.
-You shouldn’t compete with other VAs on price, you should compete on value – read my post on how to set your rates.
+You shouldn’t compete with other VAs on price, you should compete on value.

 Shouldn’t the price depend on the project?